ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 ### Fail early

 By default, your shell script might execute even if some command within it fails.
-This might lead to very bad side-effects:
+This might lead to some very bad side effects:

-- operating on incorrect results (e.g., if command re-generating results failed, but script continued)
+- operating on incorrect results (e.g., if command to reproduce results failed, but script continued)
-- polluting the terminal screen (or log file) with output hiding away a point of failure
+- polluting the terminal screen (or log file) with output hiding a point of failure

-That is why it is generally advisable to use `set -e` in the scripts that instruct the shell to exit with non-0 exit code right when some command fails.
+This is why it's generally advisable to use `set -e` in scripts to instruct the shell to exit with non-0 exit code as soon as a command fails.

 > ## Note on special commands
 > POSIX defines [some commands as "special"](https://www.gnu.org/software/bash/manual/html_node/Special-Builtins.html#Special-Builtins),
-> for which failure to execute would cause the entire script to exit, even
+> such that failure to execute would cause the entire script to exit, even
-> without set `-e`, if they returned a non-0 value: `break`, `:`, `.`,
+> without `set -e`, if they returned a non-0 exit code: `break`, `:`, `.`,
 > `continue`, `eval`, `exec`, `exit`, `export`, `readonly`, `return`,
 > `set`, `shift`, `trap`, and `unset`.
 {: .callout}

-If you expect some command to fail and that is OK, handle its failing execution explicitly, e.g. via
+If you expect some command to fail and that's okay, handle its failing execution explicitly; e.g., via:

 ~~~
 % command_ok_to_fail || echo "As expected command_ok_to_fail failed"